envoyproxy/learnenvoy/_articles/routing-basics.md

          port_value: 80
 ```

-Next we've added routing rule in the same file that lets us test the new version of that service by including an HTTP header:
+Next, we've added routing rules in the same file, which lets us test the new version of that service by including an HTTP header:

 ```yaml
                    priority: HIGH